-According to Article 7.12b, section 3, of the WHW (Higher Education and Research Act), an Examining Board establishes rules concerning its tasks and authorities that have been legally allocated and the measures that it can take in that regard.
-These rules must be compatible with the established Education and Examination Regulations.
-These Rules and Regulations of the Examining board of the Joint Degree programme Master Water Technology (MWT) are solely issued in English.
+According to Article 7.12b of the WHW (Higher Education and Research Act), an Examining Board establishes rules concerning its tasks and authorities that have been legally allocated and the measures that it can take in that regard.
+These rules must be compatible with the established Education and Examination Regulations of the joint degree programme Msc Water Technology.

-Contents
+Table of Contents